arman-ali-dev/learnSpringBoot/Notes/notes.md

 ### Example:
 If you have built a simple web app and can deploy it directly on the server without any extra setup, then it is production-ready.</br>
 Spring Boot simplifies this to achieve maximum efficiency with minimum effort.</br>

+## Meaven:
+Maven is a build automation tool used for Java projects.
+It mainly automates project management, dependency management, and the build process.